drghirlanda/alex/Docs/AlexManual.md

 subsequent instances of alex will wait forever for the lock to be released.
 In these cases, you can simply delete the lock file, which is `Groups.csv.lck` in the Design folder.

+Presently, alex performs some checks at startup, but some errors are caught only as they occur while running the experiment.
+We advise to always run the experiment a few times before putting it into production.
+If you think errors are due to bugs in alex, please write us at the address
+\hyperref[contacts]{below}.
+Also do contact us if you think that your design files are correct but the experiment does not run as you expect.

 \phantomsection \addcontentsline{toc}{section}{Contacts}